netobserv/network-observability-operator/docs/FlowCollector.md

-Loki configuration for "LokiStack" mode.
+Loki configuration for `LokiStack` mode.
 This is useful for an easy loki-operator configuration.
 It is ignored for other modes.

 <table>
     <thead>